andreasyar/fontfromxterm/README.md

 # fc-cache -f -v
 ```

-**You must close all instances of terminal emulation to changes take effect**
+**You must close all instances of terminal emulator to changes take effect**

 Go to terminal emulator font settings and choose font "Fixed SemiCondensed" size 10